John G. Grisafi

 PhD student and scholar of religion, history, and Korea

-My name is John G. Grisafi (he/his/him), and I am a scholar and educator specializing in religion, philosophy, and history in Korea and in the philosophy and politics of religion more broadly.
+My name is John G. Grisafi (he/his/him), and I am a scholar and educator specializing in religion, philosophy, and history in Korea and in the epistemology, theory, history, and politics of religion more broadly.
 I am currently a PhD candidate in the Department of Religious Studies at Yale University, studying in the Asian Religions and Religion & Modernity fields.
 My studies and teaching interests also incorporate Japan and China.
 I previously studied at the University of Pennsylvania, where I received a BA in East Asian Languages & Civilizations and World History and an MA in East Asian Languages & Civilizations, with a concentration in Korean Studies.
 Prior to that, I studied Korean at the Defense Language Institute and Kyunghee University.

 I believe in service to the academic profession, to students, and the wider community beyond academia.
 I teach Korean history, religion, and culture classes on a voluntary basis at a local Korean American church.
 I give guest lectures and public talks in panels and webinars, and consult for media.
 Within academia, I organize conferences, panels, and other events, edit publications, and provide peer reviews.
 I am available on a case-by-case basis for public speaking, guest lectures, and media consultation and interviews on topics within my areas of expertise and experience.